 - List adjacencies your organization has previously considered or rejected and determine if the reasons for the decision are still relevant.

-- Identify other existing adjacencies you know of that would require two or more strategic moves, such as addressing creating a competitive advantage related quality, innovation or customer experience or adjacencies that competitors are pursuing.
+- Identify other existing adjacencies you know of that would require two or more strategic moves, such as addressing creating a competitive advantage related to quality, innovation, or customer experience, or adjacencies that competitors are pursuing.

 - Consider what potential adjacencies might emerge due to a technology advancement, or other market or economic development.